bobcamera/bobcamera/src/ros2/README.md

 Run the application launch script to launch the application: `./launch_application.sh`

-#### Note: If you run into the following error:
+#### Note: If you run into an error similar to the following:

 `at.apa.xcb: could not connect to display 1 at.apa.plugin: Could not load the Ot platform plugin "xcb" in "" even though it was found`

-Then run the following commands in a linux terminal:

-* `xhost +`

-Then run the following commands in the terminal in vscode i.e. inside the container:

-* `export DISPLAY=:0` or whatever display index your motor is attached to
+Run the following command in a standard linux terminal: `xhost +` Run the following commands in the terminal in vscode i.e. inside the container: `export DISPLAY=:0` (or whatever display index your motor is attached to)

-then finally run launch.sh on the container

 ### Interacting with the application